|

 investment?

-attendees aspire) invest in art for-profit.
-Of course, it’s all true, some
+(to which most attendees aspire) invest in art for-profit.
+Of course, it's

-of art is “sacrificed”, right at the start of the first day's auction.
-In
+where a piece of art is "sacrificed", right at the start of the first day's

 drops the hammer instantly, giving attendees the idea that they are about to get